rubyrush0403/HackerrankPythonsols/README.md

 # Hackerranksolutions
-Here are my hackerrank solutions
+Here are my Hackerrank solutions for Python